Qiskit/documentation/tutorials/README.md

 ## Adding new tutorials

-Each tutorial had its own folder, within that folder is the content notebook (named `notebook.ipynb`) and an optional `images` folder.
+Each tutorial has its own folder in `tutorials/`.
+Within that folder is the content notebook (named `notebook.ipynb`) and an optional `images` folder.

 To add a new tutorial to the learning platform, go to